Nyxox-debug/house-price-prediction/README.md

 2. Open a browser and go to `http://127.0.0.1:5000`
 3. Enter `Median Income` (in $10,000s) and `House Age` (years) to get a predicted price.

-### Online Deployment (Optional)

-1. Deploy to a platform like Render or Heroku (see below).
-2. Access the app via the provided URL.

 ## Outputs

 - `house_price_model.pkl`: Trained model.